Armed ViolenceInvestigations

 Jobless since her husband’s passing, she plans to start a business to help her take care of her kids.
 A spouse of another Cameroonian soldier brutally killed on August 31, 2023, in Bamenda, was too upset to speak.

-Since 2016, violence has torn through Cameroon’s two Anglophone North West and South West regions after the government imposed French-speaking teachers and lawyers on Anglophone schools and courts.
+Since 2016, violence has torn through Cameroon’s two Anglophone North West and South West regions after the government imposed French-speaking teachers and magistrates on Anglophone schools and courts.
 Peaceful protests were met with military force and the arrest and detention of the leaders.

 Events then spiralled out of control, and a separatist movement emerged, calling for the independence of the territory, which Anglophone activists have styled “Ambazonia”.
 The war has left more than 6,000 people dead, at least a million others displaced internally, while more than 80,000 have fled to neighbouring Nigeria, according to the International Crisis Group.